delta-exchange/just-the-docs/docs/trading-guide/trading-guide.md

 ## Trade lifecycle

-### Funding exchange wallet
+### **Funding exchange wallet**

-Bitcoin is the currency of transactions on Delta.
-This means that margins and PnL on Delta are denominated in Bitcoins.
-Before you are able to trade, you need to fund your exchange wallet with Bitcoins.
-You can see detail on how to deposit/ withdraw Bitcoins from your Delta wallet on the **Account Details** page.
+Bitcoin is the only funding currency on Delta Exchange.
+This means that you can deposit bitcoins to your Delta wallet and withdraw only bitcoins from your Delta wallet.
+After logging on to Delta Exchange, you need to go to you **Account** page to get your bitcoin deposit address and to learn how to withdrawl bitcoin from Delta Exchange.

+### **Currency conversion**
+Even though bitcoin is the only funding currency on Delta Exchange, not all futures contracts are settled in bitcoin.
+For example, we have stablecoin-settled contracts where the margining and settlement happens in USDC.
+Therefore, you'd need USDC for trading these futures contracts.
+Since we currently don't support deposit/ withdrawal of USDC (or for that matter any other crypto apart from bitcoin), we have provided a **currency converter tool** that enables users to change bitcoin to the desired cryptocurrency.

+It is worth noting that the exchange rate offered in the currency conversion is in line with the prevailing rates at the top spot exchanges.
+Further, currency conversion doesn't attract any trading fees.

-### Placing an order
+### **Placing an order**

 Orders can be placed in Place Order Panel in the trading dashboard.
 We currently support three types of order: